zzhikai/tp/docs/UserGuide.md

 edit i/INDEX [n/NAME] [p/PHONE] [e/EMAIL] [j/JOB] [r/ROUND] [s/SKILL]...
 ```

-* Only valid indexes are edited. e.g If there are only `4` applicants in LinkedOUT, but the index specified is `5`.
+* Only valid indexes are edited. e.g If there are only `4` applicants in LinkedOUT but `5` is specified, then the intended action will not be carried out.
 * Only positive indexes are edited. e.g As we label our applicants starting from `1`, an index of `-1` will not be tagged to an applicant.

 Example: